 - Tomas Luis da Vittoria (O Magnum Mysterium)

 - Michael Praetorius (Alleluia, Es Ist Ein Ros Entsprungen, Psallite Unigenito)

 - Anonymous (Agincourt Carol, Pasa el Agoa, Alle Psallite, Dindirin, Coventry Carol)

-Awards: The Debatable Choir has been honored by the Baron and Baroness of the Debatable Lands with the Order of the Comet Azure-Argent, and with the Kingdom of Æthelmearc’s Order of the Sycamore, both for skill in the arts.
+Awards: The Debatable Choir has been honored by the Baron and Baroness of the Debatable Lands with the Comet Azure-Argent for arts and the Gold Comet for service, and by the Kingdom of Æthelmearc with its Order of the Sycamorefor arts and its Order of the Keystone for service.